 In the TOC Browser, expand the Report node, select a component or a node with the group value that you want to browse to.
-The page that contains the component or the matching data will then be shown.
+Server displays the page that contains the component or the matching data.

-The table of contents in the TOC Browser is organized into a tree structure.
+Server organizes the table of contents in the TOC Browser into a tree structure.
 The root node represents the report tab that you are currently viewing.
 The component names indicate components in the report tab.
 The group values show hierarchical groups.

-For report tabs designed in Logi Report Designer, the nodes displayed on their TOC tree as well as the format of the TOC tree can be customized.
+For report tabs designed in Logi Report Designer, you can customize the nodes displayed on their TOC tree as well as the format of the TOC tree.

 To fetch the data of the current report again, you can select Menu > View > Refresh.

-When the Partial Report Result feature is enabled in the server profile, you can switch the report data mode to view full data or only a specified number of data in a report.
-To show a certain number of data, select Partial Data from the data mode drop-down list on the toolbar and set a positive integer in the text box that follows, then press Enter or select outside the text box.
-By default, the number is 5000, which means the first 5000 records will retrieved.
+By default, Server enables the Partial Report Result feature in the server profile.
+You can switch the report data mode to view full data or only a specified number of data in a report.
+To show a certain number of data, select Partial Data from the data mode drop-down list on the toolbar, type a positive integer in the text box that follows, and then press Enter or select outside the text box.
+By default, the number is 5000, which means Server retrieves the first 5000 records.
 To show all data records, select Full Data.